cuipengfei/Spikes/RBAC/readme.md

 For supervision role, the user is associated with it:
 a) through a program, or
-b) through a program + supervisory node.
+b) through a program + supervisory supervisoryNode.

 (Case A implies that the user has supervision role for its own home facility.
-Case B means that the user has supervision role for any facility user that supervisory node.)
+Case B means that the user has supervision role for any facility user that supervisory supervisoryNode.)

 For order fulfillment role, the user is associated with it: through one or more facilities which have the warehouse type.